-As of January 31, 2019, the Investor had provided advances of \$320,300 under this Agreement.
+As of January 31, 2020, the Investor had provided advances of \$335,300 under this Agreement.
 Under the terms of the Agreement, the Company will provide the Investor with periodic budgets and documentation of expenses relating to the project.
 If anything is recovered from the project, the Company's share will be split evenly with the Investor after expenses are reimbursed.
 If a contract with Indonesia is executed, it is likely that the contract will specify that the Company will have to split the proceeds of any recovery with Indonesia.
-If a contract is not reached with Indonesia, the advance will be applied to any other contract that is executed by us.
+If a contract is not reached with Indonesia, the Advance will be applied to any other contract that is executed by us.

 In November 2017, the Investor also provided \$200,000 to enable the Company to enter into an agreement with a company located in Singapore to recover a sunken ship which is believed to have a large cargo of tin.
-This project started in December 2017.
-No assurances can be given that the sunken ship will be found and, if found, will have the amount of recoverable tin that the parties to the contract are seeking.
+The recovery efforts ran into numerous delays and incurred several problems.
+Since there is no certainty as to when or if the problems and delays will be resolved, Innocap has entered into a new agreement with Solar in June 2019 under which the \$200,000 investment made by Innocap will no longer relate to the recovery of tin but will now be associated with the already recovered Ming Dynasty porcelain which is now in Indonesia being protected by the government of Indonesia.
+Under the terms of the new agreement: